-Crispy tortillas are filled with cheesy green chile jackfruit and refried beans, then topped with creamy chile sauce in these Vegan Chimichangas!
+Crispy tortillas are filled with cheesy green chile jackfruit and refried beans in these delicious Vegan Chimichangas!
 These are irresistible and so easy to make with three different cooking options!
-Pan-fry, air fry, or baked… your choice!
+Pan-fry, air fry, or bake… your choice!

 Chimichangas are pretty much a spin-off of burritos that you’ll see in a lot of Tex-Mex or in desert-southwest cuisines.